Code-Institute-Submissions/my-cv-final/README.md

 ### Included Features

-1. Home Section: Provides a quick insight of who I am and what the user can find in my portfolio.
+1. Home Section: A clear welcome page displaying my full name and my job title to portray the main idea of this website to the user as soon as they launch the website.
+As the user scrolls down, a quick description of who I am and what the user can find in my portfolio is provided.

 2. Education Section: I have included this section just next to the projects section in order to provide a clear flow of information to the user.